SchulzLab/SNEEP/docs/gettingStarted.rst

   differentialBindingAffinity_multipleSNPs examples/combined_Jaspar2022_Hocomoco_Kellis_human_transfac.txt  examples/SNPs_EFO_0000612_myocardial_infarction.bed  <path-to-genome-file>

 Per default the result is stored in the directory ‘SNEEP_output’.
 The file ‘result.txt’ in the SNEEP output directory contains the predicted rSNPs.
-For more details about the result files, see Section XX.
+For more details about the result files, see Section SNEEP result files.
 The run takes about XX to XX minutes.

 Detailed description of the required input files